 The Veterans Upward Bound (VUB) program is a pre-college program which assists veterans and military service members prepare to go back to school, which can be any college or training program, not just RIT.
 This free program assists in all aspects of the college admissions process, including applying for and understanding financial aid benefits, providing refresher courses, one-on-one tutoring and connections to local resources.

-VUB helps service members of all ages navigate the education system, gain access to information about college and career exploration, and improve academic skills needed for entry in the program of their choice, which can be at any college, university, trade, or certificate program.
+VUB helps veterans and service members of all ages navigate the education system, gain access to information about college and career exploration, and improve academic skills needed for successful entry into education.

 Assistance with school applications

 Requesting transcripts, including military service transcripts

 Refresher classes in English, math, science and foreign language

 Laptop loans, Wi-Fi hotspot loans, and computer literacy training

 Applying for VA Education Benefits (GI Bill®, tuition assistance, etc)